(Disclosure: Some of the links below may be affiliate links)

 The marginal tax rate is always at least as high as the actual tax rate.
-You cannot pay lower taxes on the new income than you are paying on the actual income.
+You cannot pay lower taxes on the new income than on the actual income.

-Generally speaking, the more taxes you are paying, the higher your marginal tax rate will be.
+Generally speaking, the more taxes you pay, the higher your marginal tax rate will be.
 People with low income have a low marginal tax rate, while people with high income have a higher marginal tax rate.

 Why is it important?

 It is an important metric because it will tell you how much your taxes will increase when you increase your income.
 And it is essential to know how much more you are getting.

 Some people think that by getting a 1000 CHF raise, they can spend an extra 1000 CHF per year.
 But this is entirely wrong!
 With a marginal tax rate of 20%, a 1000 CHF raise will only let you spend (or save) 800 CHF more per year.
 And if your tax rate is higher, it will get even lower.

 People are often not considering their taxes when they get a raise.
 And they end up spending significantly more than the real increase in their income.
 After-tax income is much more important than before-tax income.

 As we will see later, it is also helpful for estimating tax reductions.